-Ygl believes in contributing back to society and actively participates in Corporate Social Responsibility ("CSR") activities.
-During the period, our "Circle of Love" coin box and coffee through which our employees show their loving thoughts through daily contribution to a donation box in support of and giving back to the community.
-We encourage internal activities for the employees to ensure that our working place is a happy place and employees' drive is consistently high and well maintained.
-The management is committed to this endeavor and we look forward to improving and share further on our sustainability efforts in the years to come.
+Ygl believes in contributing back to society and actively participates in CSR activities.
+During the year, our "Circle of Love" coin box and coffee through which our employees show their loving thoughts daily contributed to a donation to support and giving back to the community.
+We encourage internal activities for the employees to ensure that our working place is a happy one and employees' motivation is consistently strong and well sustained.
+The Management is committed to this endeavor and we look forward to improve and share further on our sustainability efforts in the years to come.